amrutakulkarni9812/Finding-Donors-For-CharityML/README.md

 ## Modeling, Optimization and Feature extraction
 I applied and evaluated performance of these three supervised learning algorithms: Decision Tree, SVm and KNN.
 I measured F score, training and prediction time for all of them to evaluate performance.
 I applied grid search to optimize the best of the three models.
 I also implemented AdaBoostClassifier model to find out most important features in predictiong the output variable.
 Reran the model on only the five most significant features.
 ## Result
 KNN yielded the best F score although it took longest time for prediction.
-Grid search optimization improved the f score from 0.64 TO 0.65.
+Grid search optimization improved the f score from 0.64 to 0.65.
 The model on reduced data (only 5 most significant features) reduced F score from 0.65 to 0.58.
 ## Acknowledgement
 Thanks to Udacity Data Scientist Nanodegree content creators for providing us the opportunity to work on this project.